The Bogoliubov-Bose-Hubbard model: existence of minimizers and absence of quantum phase transition: Proof of the theorem in the canonical setting

 that is the ground state energy is strictly smaller that the energy of the pure condensation state.
 This follows from performing analogous computations as in Proposition \ref{purity}, i.e. considering trial states

-where $B_\eta$ is a ball centered at $p=0$ with radius $\eta$ and both parameters $\lambda$ and $\eta$ are chosen in a way this state belongs to the domain $\D'(\rho)$.
-Evaluating the value of the canonical BBH functional \eqref{BBHcan} in this state we get
+where $B_\eta$ is a ball centered at $p=0$ with radius $\eta$ and both parameters $\lambda$ and $\eta$ are chosen in such a way that this state belongs to the domain $\D'(\rho)$.
+Evaluating the canonical BBH functional \eqref{BBHcan} in this state we get

-for proper selection of $\lambda$ and $\eta$.
+for an appropriate choice of $\lambda$ and $\eta$.
 This inequality is also true for minimizers of the restricted problem (for sufficiently large $\kappa$).
-As the $(\rho - \int \gamma)(\int \gamma + \int \alpha)$ is the only term in the functional that can possibly yield negative value, we have
+As the term $(\rho - \int \gamma)(\int \gamma + \int \alpha)$ is the only one in the functional that can possibly yield negative value, we have

 from which it follows that we have strict inequalities

 and